-Large organizations may use a signed certificate (such as a wildcard certificate) throughout their domain.
-This certificate may be stored in a central location (such the Central Certificate Store (CCS) included with Windows Server 2012 and higher) and distributed on demand.
+Large organizations can use a signed certificate (such as a wildcard certificate) throughout their domain.
+This certificate can be stored in a central location (such the Central Certificate Store (CCS) included with Windows Server 2012 and higher) and distributed on demand.

 If you cannot import the PFX file using the Web Help Desk Administrator Console, import the file using Portecle, which is included with your Web Help Desk program files.
 You can download the user documentation from the Portecle website at portecle.sourceforge.net.

 If Web Help Desk is installed on a drive other than the C drive, Portecle will not be able to run.
 To work around this issue, install a third party application such as Keystore Explorer.
 The application uses a similar installation process.
 However, SolarWinds does not support this application.

 - Log in to the Web Help Desk host server as an administrator.

 - Click File > keystore_file > current Web Help Desk keystore.

 Enter the keystore password.

 - Right-click tomcat and select Delete.

 Click Tools > Import key pair.Do not import the certificate using Tools > Import Trusted Certificate, as this option will not include the private key.

 - Select the new self-signed or wildcard PFX certificate.